XenRevo/jSkype/README.md

 ```

 #Where are all the methods?
 jSkype is split up into two main classes; LocalAccount and SkypeAPI.
 SkypeAPI is mainly useless, however it contains the LocalAccount instance, which is where the recent groups, contacts, send messages, etc is hold.
-Checking the JavaDocs would help out, but it's safe to assume most of what you'll want is in SkypeAPI.getUser() (LocalAccount)
+Checking the JavaDocs would help out, but it's safe to assume most of what you'll want is in SkypeAPI#getUser (LocalAccount)

 API Related (event listeners, command handlers, LocalAccount instance, etc): SkypeAPI